-6.48.2 Guidance to language users
+Guidance to language users

+From Part 1:

+Verify that the dynamically linked or shared code being used is the same as that which was tested.

+Retest the application before use when it is possible that the dynamically linked or shared code has changed.

+Do not write self-modifying code except in extremely rare instances.
+Most software applications should never have a requirement for self-modifying code.

+In those extremely rare instances where its use is justified, limit the amount of self-modifying code and heavily document them.

+From Part 3:

 Do not use self-modifying code except in rare instances.
 In those rare instances, self-modifying code in C can and should be constrained to a particular section of the code and well commented.
 In those extremely rare instances where its use is justified, limit the amount of self-modifying code and heavily document it.

 Verify that the dynamically linked or shared code being used is the same as that which was tested.